dani-brennan/project-2/README.md

 <h1>Block Game</h1>
-Block Game is a browser based game inspired by one of my favourite childhood games, Breakout.
+Block Game is a browser game inspired by one of my favourite childhood games, Breakout.
 The aim of the game is to use a paddle to bounce a ball and bounce it off the walls to remove all of the blocks.
 Breaking all the blocks will result in the level being completed.
 <h2>Live Link</h2>
 A live link to this project can be found <a href="https://dani-brennan.github.io/project-2/">here.</a>
 <h2>User Experience</h2>